Thinking about your New Year's resolutions? We can help!

 Cold weather

-Cold weather can worsen your lung condition symptoms.
+Cold weather can make your lung condition symptoms worse.
 It can also make you more vulnerable to illnesses.
-This is why it’s important to stay warm over the festive season.
+This is why it’s important to stay warm over the winter holidays.

 Indoor air pollution

-Indoor air pollution is things like dust, dirt, or gases in the air inside buildings that can be harmful to breathe in.
+Indoor air can be polluted with things like dust, dirt, or gases that can be harmful to breathe in.

-Over the festive season, you might be exposed to some common forms of indoor air pollution, like wood burning stoves, cleaning products, central heating and scented candles.
-These can all make your lung condition symptoms worse.
+Over the festive season, you might be exposed to some common forms of indoor air pollution like:

 We have more information about indoor air pollution, including advice about lowering your risk.